nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 *   Avoid embedded libraries.
 *   Avoid introducing new libraries if the equivalent already exists in Nuxeo.

-## Not using GitHub?
+## Allergic to GitHub?

-You can still contribute patches even without using GitHub:
+If you are allergic to GitHub, you can still contribute patches:

 1. Create a [JIRA ticket of type "Contribution"](http://jira.nuxeo.com/browse/NXP) describing the problem and what you plan to do (or what you did, if it comes after).
-2. Send an email&nbsp;to [the nuxeo-dev mailing list](mailto:Nuxeo%20Dev%20List%3Cnuxeo-dev@lists.nuxeo.com%3E), or&nbsp;post on [the Nuxeo Google+ community](https://plus.google.com/communities/117410347547563540242), to notify the community.
+2. Post on [the Nuxeo Google+ community](https://plus.google.com/communities/117410347547563540242), to notify the community.
 3. Read the [Coding and design guidelines]({{page space='corg' page='coding-and-design-guidelines'}}).
 4. Fork the "master" branch of the sub-project you want to patch.
 5. Make your modifications, respecting the [coding and design guidelines]({{page space='corg' page='coding-and-design-guidelines'}}),&nbsp;and check that they don't break existing unit tests.
 6. Create a patch file and attach it to the JIRA ticket you created.
-7. Send an email to [nuxeo-dev mailing list](mailto:nuxeo-dev@lists.nuxeo.com) to notify the community of your contribution.
+7. Post on&nbsp;[the Nuxeo Google+ community](https://plus.google.com/communities/117410347547563540242)&nbsp;to notify the community of your contribution.
 8. The patch will either be validated or you will receive feedback with guidance to complete it.
 9. The patch will be committed by a Nuxeo developer.

-## Contributor Agreement
+## Contributor Agreement <a name="contributoragreement"></a>"

 Click [here to download the Nuxeo Contributor Agreement]({{file name='Nuxeo-Contributor-Agreement.pdf'}}) (PDF).

 For small patches and minimal changes, one doesn't need a contributor agreement, as it cannot be considered original work with a separate license and copyright.
 The contributor agreement is for folks who contribute non-trivial amounts of code (at least one new file for instance).

 The signature of the Contributor Agreement is mandatory for a GitHub Pull-Request being accepted.
-You will be prompted for the signature in the PR comments or you can browse&nbsp;[https://cla-assistant.io/nuxeo/nuxeo](https://cla-assistant.io/nuxeo/nuxeo)
+You will be prompted for the signature in the PR comments or you can browse&nbsp;[https://cla-assistant.io/nuxeo/nuxeo](https://cla-assistant.io/nuxeo/nuxeo).